Gerrit Wolf: Career

-Wolf has held various academic positions, beginning as a Teaching Assistant at Cornell University's Psychology Department from 1964 to 1966, later serving as an Instructor until 1967.
-Afterward, he worked at Yale University, progressing from Assistant Professor to associate professor in the Administrative Sciences and Psychology Departments.
+Wolf has held various academic positions, beginning as a teaching assistant at Cornell University's Psychology Department from 1964 to 1966, then serving as an instructor until 1967.
+Afterward, he worked at Yale University, progressing from assistant professor to associate professor in the Administrative Sciences and Psychology Departments.
 He then taught at Georgia Tech and the University of Arizona before joining Stony Brook University in 1985.
 Additionally, he contributed to the COB SBU Summer School Business Program in Rome, Italy, from 2013 to 2017.
 He has been appointed professor emeritus at Stony Brook University's COB since 2022.

 Wolf directed undergraduate studies at Yale University from 1971 to 1975 before assuming various administrative roles, including positions at the Georgia Institute of Technology and the University of Arizona.
-He served as Chair of the Management and Policy Department at U Arizona from 1981 to 1985, Dean of Stony Brook University's Harriman School from 1985 to 1991, and directed the Technology Management Executive Program from 1996 to 1999.
-Since 2000, he has been a University Senator at SBU and directed the Honors Business Program from 2003 to 2010.
-He also serves as an Advisor Board Member of the Clean Energy Business Incubator Program and has been the Director of the Innovation Concentration and SBU's Innovation Center since 2010.
+He served as chair of the Management and Policy Department at U Arizona from 1981 to 1985, dean of Stony Brook University's Harriman School from 1985 to 1991, and directed the Technology Management Executive Program from 1996 to 1999.
+Since 2000, he has been a University Senator at SBU, and directed the Honors Business Program from 2003 to 2010.
+He also serves as an advisor board member of the Clean Energy Business Incubator Program, and has been the director of the Innovation Concentration and SBU's Innovation Center since 2010.
 From 2015 to 2017, he advised the online MBA in Innovation and Shift Group and co-chaired the Pandemic Shift Program at the CoB from 2020 to 2021.

 Wolf has held research appointments, including project manager and co-investigator on studies funded by organizations such as NSF and the National Center for Health Services Research, collaborating on the Pandemic International Research Team from 2020 to 2021 and serving as a co-investigator on the NSF project "Entrepreneurship in Engineering" from 2004 to 2011.

 Research

-Wolf's research delves into innovation, covering product/service design, commitment, and implementation by startups and firms, along with cooperation within and between teams, including leadership and intergroup competition through gaming.
+Gerrit Wolf's scholarship spans more than five decades and integrates social psychology, management, entrepreneurship, organizational behavior, and measurement.
+His research may be organized into three interrelated themes: Innovation, Exchange, and Measurement.
+Across these domains, Wolf's work has examined how organizations create value, how individuals and groups coordinate behavior, and how social and organizational phenomena can be measured reliably.